corefan/xenko-docs/en/manual/game-studio/use-assets.md

 ## Examine references

-You can examine the references in a selected asset in the **References** in the bottom-right corner of Game Studio.
+You can see the references in a selected asset in the **References** tab.
+By default, this is in the bottom right of Game Studio.

-* The **Referencees** tab displays the assets referenced by the selected asset.
-* The **Referencers** tab displays the assets that reference the selected asset.

 ![References tab](media/use-assets-references-tab.png)

+* The **References** tab displays the assets referenced by the selected asset.
+* The **Referenced by** tab displays the assets that reference the selected asset.

 > [!Tip]
 > If you can't see the References tab, make sure it's displayed under **View > References**.